-If you have already created a docker-compose stack and you are trying to restart the containers or start them you may face
+If you have already created a Docker Compose stack and you are trying to start/restart the containers, you may face

 Docker error: Cannot start service ..: network $network-id not found error.
 Here I will quickly show you some working scenarios on how to fix it.